jdieramon/Genomic-Data-Science/README.md

 This repository contains my personal notes for the courses in the "Genomic Data Science Specialization".

   * Command Line tools for Genomic Data Science
   * Statistics for Genomic Data Science.

-ahora hare un link [click](CommandLine/module1.Rmd).